NathenaelTamirat/portfolio/README.md

-This is going to be my first project ever!
+This is going to be my first personal project ever!